Electronics air freight from Israel to Germany

 Israel as a Crosstrade Destination

-Schiphol serves as an important European hub for crosstrades where Tel Aviv is the final destination.
-Many American and European tech and defense suppliers route high-value shipments via AMS to TLV because the Dutch customs regime is predictable and efficient for transit.
+Schiphol serves as a major European hub for crosstrades where Tel Aviv is the final destination.
+Many American and European tech and defense suppliers route high-value shipments via AMS to TLV, as the Dutch customs regime is predictable and efficient for transit.

-Aircargo.nl has established agents in Tel Aviv and can coordinate routing via El Al, KLM Cargo, or Cargolux as well as Israeli customs clearance — without the shipment having to touch Dutch soil.
+Aircargo.nl has dedicated agents in Tel Aviv and can coordinate routing via El Al, KLM Cargo, or Cargolux as well as Israeli customs clearance — without the shipment needing to physically enter Dutch soil.

 Lithium batteries (DGR)